Information & Decision Sciences Program Requirements

 The IDS program is designed to produce world-class scholars with capabilities in research, teaching and service.
 Students are expected to develop skills in recognizing and conceptualizing critical research questions and problems that need to be addressed in one or more areas that make up IDS.
 Students must also master one or more methodologies for conducting empirical or theoretical inquiry.
 These methodologies must be both grounded in basic academic disciplines (e.g., psychology, economics, computer science), and potentially fruitful for the study of how individuals and organizations use information and make decisions with the aid of technology.

-Students must take a minimum of 40 semester credits of coursework including 15 credits of IDSc PhD seminars, and 16 credits of research methodology and supporting field coursework, or minor area coursework.
-Students are required to take IDS 8511, 8521, 8531, 8541, 8721, and 8801) in addition to APEC 8211 and 8212 for a total of 24 major field credits.
+Students must take a minimum of 40 semester credits of coursework.
+Required major field coursework includes all offered IDSc PhD seminars (IDS 8511, 8521, 8531, 8541, 8721, and 8801) in addition to APEC 8211 and 8212 for a total of 24 major field credits.
 At least 16 credits of supporting/methodology coursework is required.
-These credits must be 5000-level or above and can include such courses as regression, experimental design, multivariate statistics, econometrics, microeconomics, game theory, data mining, or businss intelligence.
+These credits must be 5000-level or above and can include such courses as regression, experimental design, multivariate statistics, econometrics, microeconomics, game theory, data mining, or business intelligence.
 Students who lack in technical and business knowledge of IDS will need to take MBA courses to make up any deficiencies.

 IDSc 8511: Conceptual Topics and Research Methods in IDSc